 After Christmas Thoughts on Christmas:

-"Jesus is the reason for the season"
+"Jesus is the reason for the season""We must fight this war on Christmas""Keep Christ in Christmas"

 These are just a few of the things that I hear each year during the holiday season.
 They get tiresome and old to me, and the whole "war on Christmas" seems more than a bit over dramatic.
 Yet as we were packing away our nativity sets this week, I thought about how much I love the nativity image and the Advent season, and wondered why we couldn't just leave it up year round.
 I mean, Christ wasn't born on Dec.
 25th... that's just the date the Church set to commemorate his birth.
 Ironically enough, I am worried less about people forgetting the Christ-child during Christmas than I am about them forgetting the child the remainder of the year.
 Shouldn't we be celebrating his birth ALL YEAR LONG?